Marijuana Laws in New York:

 Senate Bill 707 allows authorized growers to cultivate industrial hemp for farming and business research purposes.
 Registered and certified higher education institutes and the Department of Agriculture & Markets can study industrial hemp’s growth and cultivation.
 It’s strictly prohibited by law to sell products created for these research purposes.

 THC is the primary psychoactive found in cannabis, which is responsible for the euphoric high.
-Having low THC levels and high CBD (cannabidiol) levels means getting the benefits of the healing and pain relieving properties of cannabis, without the euphoric feeling.
+Having low THC levels and high CBD (cannabidiol) levels promote the therapeutic properties of cannabis, without the euphoric feeling.

 Breaking the Marijuana Laws in New York